 From urban legends passed down for centuries to real-life harrowing tales, America’s closet is filled with skeletons.
 These cities will put a chill down your spine and make your hair stand on end with their history and folklore.
 Indulge your morbid curiosity and explore some of America’s spookiest places.

 1. Bannack, Montana

 When you think about quintessential ghost towns in western movies, you think of a places just like Bannack.
 Abandoned by its residents and forgotten by time, it’s a place full of tragic stories hidden inside the dilapidated, rotting walls of its buildings.

 With the major discovery of gold in 1862, Bannack was established and the hope of a thriving city emerged.
 Soon, though, things went horribly wrong.
-The sheriff, Henry Plummer, was a well-known criminal and leader of a gang accused of over a hundred murders.
+The sheriff, Henry Plummer, was a well-known criminal and leader of a gang accused of more than a hundred murders.

 Cut off from the rest of the world, with the only way in or out of the town being the Montana Trail, residents of Bannack abandoned their homes by the 1970s.
 Today, travellers can visit this ghost town and explore the abandoned buildings as a reminder of a dark place in America’s history.